emmajanedrews/base-template/_posts/2017-11-27-what-are-you-obligated-to-disclose-when-selling-your-home.md

 Basically, you will confirm whether or not everything is in working order, and whether or not certain items exist on the property.

 For example, if you have a swimming pool, you will have to say whether or not it’s in working order.
 If you don’t have a pool, all you have to do is say you don’t have one.
 The same is true for natural gas supply.
-Does natural gas come through the property, or is it a total electric home?
+Does natural gas come through the property, or is it a totally electric home?
 Is there an underground storage tank?

 There are a number of things on the disclosure list, but it’s not left up to your imagination.
 It’s a defined list that the state requires all sellers of residential properties to fill out.<br><br>**Additionally, if your home was built before 1978, you will have to fill out another disclosure.** The lead-based paint disclosure is required by HUD, by the state, and by the EPA.
 This form is very simple to fill out.
 You either have lead-based paint and you know it, or you’re unaware of any lead-based paint in the home.